 Capacity Utilization in Canada averaged 82.74 percent from 1987 until 2021, reaching an all time high of 87.30 percent in the first quarter of 1988 and a record low of 71.90 percent in the second quarter of 2020.
 This page provides the latest reported value for - Canada Capacity Utilization - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Capacity Utilization - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Capacity Utilization in Canada is expected to be 71.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Capacity Utilization in Canada to stand at 78.00 in 12 months time.
-In the long-term, the Canada Capacity Utilization is projected to trend around 80.70 percent in 2021 and 82.50 percent in 2022, according to our econometric models.
+Capacity Utilization in Canada is expected to be 82.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Capacity Utilization is projected to trend around 83.50 percent in 2022, according to our econometric models.